 We are offering a portfolio of lectures, integrated courses, lab courses, and seminars.
-To find out more about our teaching in the winter term 2015/16, click here.
+To find out more about our teaching in the summer term 2016, click here.

 If you are interested in writing a Master or Bachelor thesis with us, you can find more information in the Theses section.

 GI Sicherheit, the conference of the technical committee on security of the German Informatics Society, will have a dedicated session for the reference scenarios of RS3 on Wednesday, April 6.
 Furthermore, posters and demonstrators of the reference scenarios will be presented during the poster session of GI Sicherheit on Tuesday, April 5.